 Indonesian School in The Netherlands

 The supervisory structures of SIDH also underwent transformations.
 First, the BASUKI was replaced by the Advisory Body of Indonesian School and Culture (Badan Pembina Sekolah dan Kebudayaan Indonesia, or BPSKI).
-Considering the more important role of SIN, in 1972, BPSKI was changed to the Advisory Body of Indonesian School (Badan Pembina Sekolah Indonesia, or BPSI), and from 1993 until 2012 BPSI has been chaired (ex-officio) by the Deputy Head of Mission of the Republic of Indonesia Embassy in The Hague.
+Considering the more important role played by SIN, in 1972, BPSKI was changed to the Advisory Body of Indonesian School (Badan Pembina Sekolah Indonesia, or BPSI), and from 1993 BPSI has been chaired (ex-officio) by the Deputy Head of Mission of the Embassy of the Republic of Indonesia in The Hague.
 As from 2016 another organisation has been established to support the school that is the Komite SIDH to comply with the Regulation No. 75 of the Minister of Education and Culture of 2016.